NuGet/Home/proposed/2021/DotNetAudit.md

 - `dotnet audit` can be run on every `restore` which can throw warnings or errors to the user to take action against a vulnerable, deprecated, or outdated software supply chain.
 - `dotnet audit` and `dotnet audit fix` output & resolutions can be extended by the .NET ecosystem to build tooling & new experiences around.
 - `dotnet audit` and `dotnet audit fix` experiences can be extended into Visual Studio IDEs providing users with more visualizations of potential problems in their dependencies & ways to resolve them with a single click experience.
-- `dotnet audit` can be added to CI/CD environments for an extra layer of monitoring.
+- `dotnet audit` can be added to CI/CD environments for an extra layer of monitoring such as a GitHub Action template.